thisdwhitley/ansible-role-satellite/README.md

   ***UPDATE*** I have updated this to allow you to pass variables if you want to attempt to automate this, but it will still pause if you need to register and subscribe manually.
-- You need to download **manifest** and name it as `/tmp/manifest.zip` on the system invoking the role/playbook (there is a task to wait for this)
+- You need a manifest containing your subscriptions.  ***UPDATE*** you can pass a web accessible file/URL pointing to a manifest, but if that is not specified or does not work, you will need to download a **manifest** and name it as `/tmp/manifest.zip` on the system invoking the role/playbook (there is a task to wait for this)
 - Patience.
 It takes a while to sync repositories and publish content views

 Role Variables